IanPeake/FatMaxxer/README.md

 - Use Quit button to exit.
 Using the back button to exit app is unreliable---the app may keep running in an inconsisent state because the ongoing notifiation is not cancelled.
 - Support for ongoing notifications on some devices seems patchy
 - Android may pause the app unpredictably.
 Interacting with the app regularly seems to help.
-Persistent notification and option to keep screen on may help
+The newly-implemented ongoing notification and option to keep screen on may have solved the issue; feedback requested
 - Should make spoken output customizable to user's approx HR zones
 - features.csv does not output SDNN